tomkyle/Databases/README.md

 5. Let it create a Aura.SQL connection for you
 6. Inject the resulting Aura.SQL Mysql Connection.

-This way, when things go wrong, they do so outside your business classes (Inversion of Control principle).
+This way, when things go wrong, they do so outside your business classes (Inversion of Control).

 Paul M. Jones recently covers this topic in his recently published article [“What Application Layer Does A DI Container Belong In?”](http://paul-m-jones.com/archives/5914).